 Although I might be biased as I hail from Dublin, I really do think Ireland has so much to offer.
 As I’ve mentioned in previous posts, living in Ireland we often took for granted that we had some of the best places to visit in Ireland on our door-step.
-That is starting to change as BattleKid and I started exploring the southern half of Ireland this past Easter, and part of that exploration involved some of the castles to visit with kids in Ireland.
+That is starting to change as our son and I started exploring the southern half of Ireland during a road trip in 2018 over Easter, and part of that exploration involved some of the castles to visit with kids in Ireland.

 Best Castles in Ireland to Visit with Kids

-We visited Cahir Castle during our Irish road trip and were suitably impressed by it.
-BattleKid had a great time pretending to shoot me with the cannons that sit within the courtyard of the main castle.
+We visited Cahir Castle during our first Irish road trip and were suitably impressed by it.
+Our son had a great time pretending to shoot me with the cannons that sit within the courtyard of the main castle.
 He also really enjoyed the interactive model of the castle.
 It had buttons which, when pressed, lit up different sections of the model of the castle.
 There is also other audio-visual shows for visitors to enjoy.

 Lismore Castle and Gardens are located in County Waterford.
 One of the many Irish medieval castles, the castle itself is still in private ownership so the building is not open to the public.
-That said, the extensive gardens are and are a wonderful place to explore with kids.
+That said, the extensive gardens are, and are a wonderful place to explore with kids.
 The upper gardens are a 17th century walled garden while the lower gardens are more informal.

 The gardens were just starting to come into bloom and we could see some of the many gardeners hard at work preparing the grounds for the coming busy summer months.
 Sally, the lady we met, showed us some of the upper walled-garden and also showed us the tree swing and play area located in the lower gardens.
-BattleKid and Sally’s son had a great time in this area and kids of all ages will enjoy the play area.
-I was very grateful I had put a waterproof all-in-one on BattleKid, so he could slide down a tube as it was full of muck and dirt.
+Our son and Sally’s son had a great time in this area and kids of all ages will enjoy the play area.
+I was very grateful I had put a waterproof all-in-one on my son, so he could slide down a tube as it was full of muck and dirt.
 But he came out grinning from ear to ear.

 Located in County Clare, not too far from Limerick City, Bunratty Castle and Folk Park is one of the must-see places in Ireland with kids.
 Not only do you have Bunratty Castle itself to explore, but also the Folk Park which is hugely interesting.
 Bunratty Castle, dating from the 15th century, is one of the best tourist sites in Ireland and has a few different levels to explore.
 Within the large tower house there are rooms such as the Earl’s Kitchen, the Great Hall and the Earl’s Bedroom to explore.